Kriya Vidya

 Exploring Asta Yoga of Siddha Rishi Agustya Muni

-What does being accomplished – Siddha – mean today?
+What being accomplished – Siddha – means today?

-Sadhana is as simple as walking to the corner store to get the newspaper.
+Sadhana can be as simple as walking to the corner store for the newspaper.
+Getting the newspaper, sadhana complete, becoming siddha accomplished, there is no more a sadhu or sadhaka.

-Today our work is our sadhana.
-In short, staying on top your game.
-Putting food on the table, paying the rent or mortgage and maintaining our relationships.
+Today work is our sadhana.
+In short, staying on top our game, putting food on the table, paying the rent, bills and mortgage and maintaining our marriage or relationships.

 ‘A sādhaka is one who wants to accomplish something; he is a seeker.
 Sādhana is the means of accomplishment.
 What is to be accomplished is sādhya.
 What is to be accomplished gives meaning and determines the means or sadhana.
 When the sādhaka has accomplished the sādhya, employing the sādhana, he is called a siddha.’